GuyTeichman/RNAlysis/docs/source/user_guide.rst

 HDBSCAN supports other tuning parameters, which you can read more about in the HDBSCAN documentation: https://hdbscan.readthedocs.io/en/latest/index.html

+HDBSCAN in RNALysis supports the following distance metrics:

+* TODO

 .. image:: hdbscan_all.png
   :width: 450